Deciding to Represent Yourself

 - Make good arguments that persuade the Court.

 - Understand your options and decide which option is best for you.

 - Too Personal: A case brings a lot of conflict and stress.
-You will feel many different emotions as a result.
-After a strong emotion, it takes 20 minutes to become calm again.
-A calm mind will allow you to make sound arguments and wise case decisions.
+This may make it difficult to make wise decisions.

 Unforgiving Mistakes: You are going to make some mistakes as your own lawyer.
 However, some errors can be very unforgiving.
 A single mistake may prevent you from:

 - Being able to start or keep the case open.

 - Presenting a piece of evidence or call a witness at a hearing.

 - Starting an appeal or raising an argument as part of that review.

 - More Money: You may have to pay the other side's costs or lawyer's fees.
 You pay these costs when you lose the case or bring a request without legal support.